30 January 2023

 General Timeframes for Proceedings

 The timeframe for proceedings varies significantly depending on the nature of the claim.
 Some urgent claims and other applications – such as for an injunction, third party disclosure order, or appointment of a liquidator – may be resolved within days or weeks.
 The court seeks to administer such claims very quickly.

 More complex claims may take over a year to progress from initial filing to trial and final judgment.
 The trial can last for a few days or weeks, or even longer for high value multimillion or billion dollar claims with multiple parties.

 As discussed in 10.
 Appeal, first instance decisions of the BVI courts may be appealed to the EC Court of Appeal and then the Privy Council, which can be a lengthy process.

 Parties may reach a resolution of their dispute between themselves without the involvement of the court.
-Court approval of the terms of such settlement is not, therefore, required although steps will inevitably need to be taken in order formally to bring the proceedings to an end.
+Court approval of the terms of such settlement is not, therefore, required, although steps will inevitably need to be taken in order to formally bring the proceedings to an end.
 Often the parties embody the terms of settlement in a consent order (known as a Tomlin order), which technically “stays” (rather than ends) the proceedings other than for the purposes of giving effect to the settlement agreement.

 Proceedings come to an end so long as there is compliance with the terms of the settlement agreement.